-Luke has worked as a Research Associate on the AHRC-funded Energy Generation and ESRC-funded Creating Hackney as Home projects at the Open University (2013-16); the EPSRC-funded Storycircle project at Goldsmiths, University of London (2011-13); and as a researcher at The National Foundation for Youth Music (2010-11).
+Luke joined the Department of Geography at King’s College in 2016, having worked previously as a lecturer in the School of Geography and Environment at the University of Oxford (2015-16).
+Prior to this, Luke was a Research Associate on the AHRC-funded Energy Generation and ESRC-funded Creating Hackney as Home projects at the Open University (2013-16); the EPSRC-funded Storycircle project at Goldsmiths, University of London (2011-13); and a researcher at The National Foundation for Youth Music (2010-11).

-- Urban belonging, place-making and citizenship
+- Belonging, place-making and citizenship.

-- Participatory, public and creative methodologies
+- Participatory, public and creative methodologies.

 Luke is an active member of the Urban Futures research domain, and would welcome enquiries from potential doctoral students or collaborators who might share his research interests outlined above.